FAQs

 WBCUtah is funded in part through a Cooperative Agreement, between the Salt Lake Chamber and the U.S. Small Business Administration.

-• Currently, all WBCUtah services are offered at no charge; so, nothing!
+• Currently, WBCUtah services are typically offered at no charge.

 WBCUtah & Our Services